Email subject lines have one and one job only – to get your email opened.

 And in doing all that, it probably goes without saying that subject lines have a significant impact on your email open rates.
 (Though, if you ask me, numbers are secondary to the actual impact you’re making with your email and subject line, if you know what I mean.)

-So, here are some strategies you can use to improve the effectiveness of email subject lines in doing their job (and improving those numbers you later report to your boss, in hopes of a promotion and a bigger Q3 marketing budget.)
+So, here are some optimization strategies you can use to improve the effectiveness of email subject lines in doing their job (and improving those numbers you later report to your boss, in hopes of a promotion and a bigger Q3 marketing budget.)
 Plus some great examples of the best email subject lines I found in my inbox (a few of the worst subject line examples, too.)

 10 strategies to improve your email subject lines